rspamd/rspamd/doc/modules/index.md

 - [maillist](maillist.html) - determines the common mailing list signatures in a message.
 - [mid](mid.html) - selectively suppresses invalid/missing message-id rules
 - [mime_types](mime_types.html) - applies some rules about mime types met in messages
+- [multimap](multimap.html) - a complex module that operates with different types of maps.
+- [neural networks](fann.html) - allows to post-process messages using neural network classification. requires redis configuration and log_helper worker setup for activation.
 - [once_received](once_received.html) - detects messages with a single `Received` headers and performs some additional checks for such messages.
 - [phishing](phishing.html) - detects messages with phished URLs.
+- [ratelimit](ratelimit.html) - implements leaked bucket algorithm for ratelimiting and requires `redis` to store data - if this is unconfigured the module is inactive.
 - [rbl](rbl.html) - a plugin that checks messages against DNS blacklist based on either SMTP FROM addresses or on information from `Received` headers.
 - [rspamd_update](rspamd_update.html) - load dynamic rules and other rspamd updates